• Menu

 1. Superior drainage and aeration: The mineral-based components in inorganic mixes help prevent waterlogging and ensure oxygen reaches plant roots, promoting healthy root growth.

-2. Consistent quality: Inorganic mixes generally have more uniform composition and quality, ensuring predictable results for your garden.
+2. Consistent quality: Inorganic mixes generally have a more uniform composition and quality, ensuring predictable results for your garden.

 3. Lightweight structure: Inorganic potting mixes are typically lighter than organic options, reducing the overall weight of your vertical garden setup.